-Before coming to Malaysia, you have to apply online for your student visa through the EMGS website below: https://educationmalaysia.gov.my/ and https://educationmalaysia.gov.my/customer/account/login/?___SID=S Guidance for filling up the forms are given inhttps://educationmalaysia.gov.my/how-to-apply.html Please note that there is no way to save the online application form information.
-The application must be made in one short session otherwise the website may log you out.
+Before coming to Malaysia, you have to apply online for your student visa through the EMGS website: https://visa.educationmalaysia.gov.my/emgs/application/searchForm/.
+A guide to filling the forms is given in https://visa.educationmalaysia.gov.my/emgs/application/searchForm/.
+Please note that there is no way to save the online application form information.
+The application must be made in one session, or otherwise, the website may log you out.
 Make sure that you give yourself enough time for the visa application process.
-The visa approval process is expected to take approximately 2 months duration.
-The students may contact EMGS or us for any problems they may face in the application.
-For more information on the visa application process flow, you may refer to our website athttp://www.intl.upm.edu.my/visa_dan_pas/student_pass/new_student-4208.
+The visa approval is expected to take approximately two months to process.
+The students may contact EMGS or our office for any inquiry they may have about the application process.
+For more information on the visa application process flow, you may refer to our website at https://intl.upm.edu.my.

-The Department of Immigration issues Student Passes for a maximum of 12 months or if the course duration is less than 12 months the Pass will be for the duration of the course.
+The Department of Immigration issues Student Passes for a maximum of 12 months, or if the course duration is less than 12 months the Pass will be for the duration of the course.

 All courses are conducted in English

 For on campus accommodation, there is an option of UPM Guest House (based on availability) and dormitory (sharing basis).
 You may place your booking or make enquiries to firstname.lastname@example.org